baumannzone/lazy-load-routes-webpack-dynamic-comments/README.md

 That's all.
 Thanks for reading.
 Share it if you liked it.
 And Alex, thank you for letting me write my first Vue tip. 🤘

-My name is [Jorge Baumann](https://instagram.com/baumannzone) and I'm a fullstack developer, actually living in Madrid.
+My name is [Jorge Baumann](https://instagram.com/baumannzone) and I'm a fullstack developer, currently living in Madrid.
 I'm into javascript, HTML, CSS, node.js, vue.js, firebase, Web APIs, etc.
 I have a beautiful dog called Rambo, who honors my youtube (newly released) channel.

 [![rambitoJS](rambitoJS.png)](https://www.youtube.com/channel/UCTTj5ztXnGeDRPFVsBp7VMA)